CollectionBuilder/cb-docs/docs/deploy/actions.md

 ---
-title: Deploying Using GitHub Actions
+title: GitHub Actions
 parent: Deploy
 nav_order: 5
 ---

-***FOR SA and CDM only***

 # GitHub Actions

 GitHub Pages' default build process runs an older version of Jekyll and does not support plugins.
-Since CB-CDM and -SA use custom CollectionBuilder plugins to generate item pages and process data, they can not be built using the default GitHub Pages process.
+Since CB-CDM and CB-SA use custom CollectionBuilder plugins to generate item pages and process data, they can not be built using the default GitHub Pages process.

 However, you *can* still host your site on GitHub Pages by setting up an alternative build using the [GitHub Actions](https://docs.github.com/en/actions) feature.

-Setting up the Action take a few extra steps, detailed below.
+Setting up the Action takes a few extra steps, detailed below.

 ## Prep Project Repository